alin-sofianu/simple-web-crawler/README.md

 This is a Command Line Application that runs using Node.js.

-My web crawler project, for Coursera HTTP Networking course.
+Web crawler project, for Coursera HTTP Networking course.

 The purpose of this project, is to crawl a single website and then produce a report of it's internal linking structure.